hall-lab/speedseq/README.md

 ```

 ##### Alignment options

-These options determine the behavior of BWA-MEM
 ```
 -o STR          output prefix [default: in1.fq]
--R              read group header line such as "@RG\tID:id\tSM:samplename\tLB:lib" (required) -p              first fastq file consists of interleaved paired-end sequences -t INT          number of threads to use [default: 1] -T DIR          temp directory [default: ./temp]
+-R              read group header line such as "@RG\tID:id\tSM:samplename\tLB:lib" (required) -p              first fastq file consists of interleaved paired-end sequences -t INT          number of threads to use [default: 1] -T DIR          temp directory [./outprefix.XXXXXXXXXXXX] -I FLOAT[,FLOAT[,INT[,INT]]]
+                specify the mean, standard deviation (10% of the mean if absent), max (4 sigma from the mean if absent) and min of the insert size distribution.
+                  FR orientation only. [inferred]
 ```

 ##### Samblaster options

-These options determine the behavior of SAMBLASTER
 ```
 -i              include duplicates in splitters and discordants
                   (default: exclude duplicates)